 Because it's not possible to solve every problem using a shortcut and in the long run it will do more harm than good!

-The dilemma with always taking a shortcut is that usually it isn’t the best fix to a problem.
-It’s only a band-aid solution that might help you for a short period of time but eventually you old problems will return to bite you in the ass.
+The dilemma with always taking a shortcut is that usually, it isn't the best fix to a problem.
+It’s only a band-aid solution that might help you for a short period of time but eventually, your old problems will return to bite you in the ass.
 If you think you found a quick solution to a problem you have been struggling for years, then most likely you found a band-aid solution.

 It’s baffling to see how many people are desperately searching for quick fixes to problems that obviously can’t be solved fast.
 The saddest thing is that many are only looking for temporary fixes.
 They don't care about lasting solutions.
 They just want a problem to be solved fast and get it out of the way.